Docker Grimoire

 Container management (docker container):

-• docker logs -f ID follow the output from a detached container
+ls [-a]list running (-a: all) containersrm IDremove containerdocker logs -f IDfollow the output from a detached container